 - Oregon State Senator, 1983-1995.

 About Sen. Cohen

-As one of the few female elected officials in the House of Representatives at that time, she served on the prominent Judiciary, House and Urban Development and Revenue Committees, and more than held her own with senior male committee members.
-As a senator Cohen was at the forefront of Oregon’s most ground breaking legislation: the Oregon Health Care Plan, Death with Dignity and guiding the dispensation of the first Oregon Lottery funds.
+Cohen was one of the few female elected officials in the House of Representatives at that time.
+She served on the prominent Judiciary, House and Urban Development, and Revenue Committees, and more than held her own with senior male committee members.
+As a senator, Cohen was at the forefront of Oregon’s most ground breaking legislation.
+This included the Oregon Health Care Plan, Death with Dignity and guiding the dispensation of the first Oregon Lottery funds.